adamdbradley/foresight.js/README.md

     <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.6.4/jquery.min.js"></script>
     <script src="http://code.jquery.com/mobile/1.0.1/jquery.mobile-1.0.1.min.js"></script>
+    <script src="foresight.js"></script>
     <script>
-        foresight = {
-            options: {
-                srcModification: 'replaceDimensions',
-                maxBrowserWidth: 640
-            }
-        };
         $(document).bind("pagechange", foresight.reload);
     </script>
-    <script src="foresight.js"></script>

-Notice how it binds the _foresight.reload_ method when a page change happens, this ensures all new images to the DOM are correctly loaded.
+Notice how it binds the _foresight.reload_ method when a page change happens, this ensures all new images to the DOM are correctly loaded by foresight.
 Take a look at the [jQuery Mobile demo pages](http://foresightjs.appspot.com/demos/jquery-mobile-page-1.html) to see it in action.

 ## Foresight Events

-__foresight.oncomplete__: Executed after foresight rebuilds each of the image src's.
+__foresight.updateComplete__: Executed after foresight rebuilds each of the image src's.